-Below are some useful soccer training tips for players who want to play at the highest level, from how to communicate on the soccer field to how to shield the ball to how to surprise the opposing team with a blind pass.
+Soccer training tips for practicing on our own or with your team: Below are some useful soccer training tips for players who want to play at the highest level, from how to communicate on the soccer field to how to shield the ball to how to surprise the opposing team with a blind pass.
+The blind pass is a cross field switch, where your body is facing the opposite direction of where you play the ball.
+This opposite field pass isn’t used enough in the game.
+Master the fundamentals of the game of soccer and then take your game to the next level with these soccer training tips.

 When you move into the professional soccer level it becomes even more important to communicate on the field.
 Simple directions or alerts, such as ‘man on’ and ‘turn’ or ‘you have time’, make playing the game so much easier and become more important as the game speeds up.